budermike/neural-ode-galaxy-gen/README.md

 <!-- TODO: Fill in once Stage 1 is complete -->

 Building intuition for continuous flows from first principles, without any galaxy data.
+This stage serves as a structured learning path from PyTorch fundamentals to CNF-based image generation on a simple benchmark dataset.

+- Learning PyTorch fundamentals and implementing ODE solvers from scratch
 - Implementing neural ODE and adjoint-based backpropagation from scratch
-- Learning the flow from a standard Gaussian to a **circle** distribution
+- Learning the flow from a standard Gaussian to a circle distribution
-- Extending to a **spiral** distribution to probe expressiveness
+- Extending to a spiral distribution to probe expressiveness
 - Visualizing the learned vector field and integration trajectories over training
+- Scaling to MNIST digit generation as a bridge toward the galaxy pipeline

 **Status:** In progress